irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irishub.mint.QueryParamsResponse"></a>

 ### QueryParamsResponse
-QueryParametersResponse is response type for the Query/Parameters RPC method
+QueryParamsResponse is response type for the Query/Parameters RPC method

 | Field | Type | Label | Description |